vidar-alvestad/openshift-reference-springboot-server/README.md

 A class, ```AbstractControllerTest```, is included as an example base class for tests that use spring-rest-docs.

+When working with the documentation it can be convenient to enable continuous rendering of the asciidoc source.
+This can be done by running the maven goal

+    ./mvnw asciidoctor:auto-refresh

 # How an application is built

 ## Application Configuration and Spring Profiles